daig/daig.github.io/Type.lagda.md

     snd : B fst
 ```

-So universe levels create a nice heirarchy that statically gaurentee we only have a finite depth of meta types, but things get weird when we try to quantify over level polymorphic types.
+So universe levels create a nice hierarchy that statically guarantee we only have a finite depth of meta types, but things get weird when we try to quantify over level polymorphic types.
 What level should we give this type?

 ```agda
 very-meta = (ℓ : Lvl) → Type ℓ